Laugardalshöll: Proposal for new venue

+In July 1994, Morgunblaðið reported that discussions with Ingibjörg Sólrún Gísladóttir, the then mayor of Reykjavík, had taken place regarding the possible modernization or replacement of the venue ahead of hosting the 1995 World Men's Handball Championship.
 In 2017, the ÍBR Congress agreed to launch a feasibility study on the construction of a new multi-purpose sports hall, but this was rejected for cost reasons.
-It has been pointed out that the Laugardalshöllin does not meet modern sports standards and is in fact "obsolete and illegal" for international handball and basketball competitions but are played in the hall due to an exemption from international federations.
+It has been pointed out that the existing venue in Laugardalur does not meet modern sports standards and is in fact "obsolete and illegal" for international handball and basketball competitions but are played in the hall due to an exemption from international federations.
 Issues with the existing venue include the "security area", the floor area which is too small and insufficient access for journalists, media and spectators.

-In January 2020 Lilja Dögg Alfreðsdóttir, Minister of Education, Science and Culture, appointed a working group to make proposals for a new "national stadium for indoor sports".
-Initial proposals were expected to be submitted before May of that year.
-In April 2022, a committee concluded that a new venue should have either a seated capacity of 5,000 or 8,600 (expandable up to 12,000 for concerts), which would satisfy the requirements needed for handball and basketball.
-The smaller venue would cost 7.9 billion ISK, while the larger one would cost 8.7 billion ISK.
-The new arena would be concurrent with Norway's Trondheim Spektrum.
-The city has reserved 2 billion ISK for the project.
-In May, the city and the government agreed to making a new arena for the national teams that would be shared with sports clubs Þróttur and Ármann as-well as the schools in the neighbourhood.
-The city would cover cost equal to the needs of the schools and sports clubs and the government covers cost of any additional facilities needed by the national teams.
-A construction committee will handle the project, ask for designs and the arena was expected to be fully constructed by 2025.
+In January 2023, plans were published for an 8,600-seat arena to be added to the complex; this would be connected to the existing venues.